Atkinson County DUI Guide

 Critical Deadlines

-- License Suspension Timeline: If you do not request an ALR hearing or if you lose the hearing, your license will be suspended.
-The length of the suspension depends on the circumstances of your case, including whether it is your first offense.
+- License Suspension: If you do not request an ALR hearing within 15 days, your license will be automatically suspended.
+The length of the suspension depends on whether you failed or refused the breath/blood test.

 Local Resources